 In case both contact_ringtimeout and Call Forward on Timeout are configured, CFT timeout has higher priority.
 To clarify this concept, please take a look at the following examples: Case 1: CFT timeout lower than the total ringtimeout of the contacts.
 For example: CFT timeout = 100, contact_ringtimeout = 40 and 3 devices registered: 1st device will ring for 40 seconds, 2nd device will ring for other 40 seconds, 3rd device will ring only for 20 seconds because of the CFT.
 Case 2: CFT timeout higher than the total ringtimeout of the contacts.
 For example: CFT timeout of the contacts.
-For example: CFT timeout is 100, contact_ringtimeout = 40 and 3 devices will ring the contacts.
-For example: CFT timeout is 100, contact_ringtimeout = 40 and 2 devices registered: 1st device will ring for 40 seconds, 2nd device will ring time out = 100, contact_ringtimeout = 40 and 2 devices registered: 1st device will ring for 40 seconds, 2nd device will ring time out = 100, contact_ringtimeout = 40 and 2 devices registered: 1st device will ring for 40 seconds, 2nd device will ring till reaching the CFT timeout (60 seconds in this case).
+For example: CFT timeout is to the contact because of the CFT.
+Case 2: CFT timeout higher than the total ringtimeout of the contacts.
+For example: CFT timeout = 100, contact_ringtimeout = 40 and 2 devices registered: 1st device will ring for 40 seconds, 2nd device will ring till reaching the CFT timeout (60 seconds in this case).